Westerline/SQL/README.md

 ## Acknowledgments

-* Special thanks to the wonderful people over at https://ss64.com/ for their command line guides.
+*Special thanks to Khan Academy for their "Intro to SQL" online course.